$155 000

 Alden Schooner ~ Malabar II ~ Very unique opportunity

-Decatur is a Malabar II, designed in 1922 (101 years ago) by John G. Alden.
+Decatur is a Malabar II, designed in 1922 (104 years ago) by John G. Alden.
 The original Malabar II was built in 1922 by Charles A. Morse & Son in Thomaston, Maine.
 The famous Malabar yachts were all designed by, built for, owned and raced by John G Alden.
 Malabar II was the second in a series of ten schooners that Alden designed for himself.
-Click here for more info on Alden designs.

 The striking lines of the Malabar II also caught the eye of some big Hollywood producers and a Malabar II featured heavily in the movie ‘Message in a Bottle’, staring Kevin Costner and Robin Wright-Penn.

-Alden’s design brief for the Malabar II was for a yacht that could stay at sea in almost any weather, and yet would not be too much to handle alone.
-To achieve the later, all of the sails are self-tending while tacking and drop easily into lazy jacks.
+Alden’s design brief for the Malabar II was for a yacht that could stay at sea in almost any weather and yet would not be too much to handle alone.
+To achieve the latter, all of the sails are self-tending while tacking and drop easily into lazy jacks.
 The foremast is stepped well forward to keep the jib small enough to handle comfortably.
-John Alden noted that Malabar II would beat to weather under foresail alone and would “move along well in light weather. ” It was the efficiency of this rig, in combination with the carefully worked out lines, that made Malabar II unique.
+John Alden noted that Malabar II would beat to weather under foresail alone and would “move along well in light weather. ” It was the efficiency of this rig, combined with her carefully drawn lines, that made Malabar II truly distinctive.

 The name Decatur is a tribute to Stephen Decatur a famous American naval officer and Commodore, born in 1779, his career was bought to an early end when he was killed in a duel with Commodore James Baron in 1820.

-Stepping down the companionway you are greeted by an interior that is oozing with charm from a bygone era.
-The saloon is compact and very cozy with two large settees on either side of a fold out dining table.
-The diesel heater is a nice touch, and you can imagine yourself relaxing with a good book and your favourite glass of red on a cold winter’s night.
-The timber work is stunning and incorporates numerous exotic species including Papua New Guinea Rosewood, Huon Pine, Spur Mahogany, White Beach and Queensland Maple.
+Stepping down the companionway, you’re welcomed into an interior brimming with the charm of a bygone era.
+The saloon is intimate and wonderfully cosy, with two generous settees flanking a fold-out dining table.
+A diesel heater adds a thoughtful touch, and it’s easy to picture yourself unwinding with a good book and a favourite glass of red on a cold winter’s evening.
+The timberwork is simply stunning, showcasing a rich blend of exotic species including Papua New Guinea Rosewood, Huon Pine, Spur Mahogany, White Beech, and Queensland Maple.

 Decatur is powered with a reliable 40hp Yanmar diesel engine with only 1145hr on the clock.
 She is shaft driven with a three blade fixed prop.